Chain of SurvivalTools and resourcesFAQsSpread the word

 If you think someone is in cardiac arrest, follow the steps of Call, Push, Shock, also known as the Chain of Survival.

-Remember, any attempt at resuscitation is better than no attempt.
-If you think a person is in cardiac arrest, your quick action can give them the best chance of survival.
+Remember, any attempt at resuscitation is better than no attempt and your quick action can give them the best chance of survival.

 During a cardiac arrest, finding an AED is a race against time.
 But in the chaos of the moment, it’s hard to navigate with panic setting in.
 The first step is always to call triple zero (000).
 Once you have called, you can use the Heart of the Nation app to help you locate up to 10 registered AEDs within five kilometres of your location, anywhere in Australia.